seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 Source Code datasets are used for various computer programming tasks.

-As of 2023, Tuesday, June 6th, there are `65` source code datasets, with many more coming in the coming months.
+As of 2023, Wednesday, June 7th, there are `67` source code datasets, with many more coming in the coming months.
 They include:

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>